PeteAndrews1289/aws-hybrid-cloud-security-lab/setup-notes/phase-1-network.md

 - Public subnet will host internet-facing resources
 - Private subnet will host internal resources
 - Segmentation reduces attack surface and enforces security boundaries

+## VPC Creation

+Created VPC named HybridCloudLab-VPC with CIDR block 10.0.0.0/16.

+This allows for up to 65,536 IP addresses and supports multiple subnet allocations for scalability and segmentation.